sirinerajhi/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 *Describe in your own words what the `which` command does.
 What is the result for `pwd` ?*

-Which displays the pathnames that are executed in the current environment.
+Which displays the path to the binary file of a specified command; only for commands that can be executed by the current user.
 The pwd displays the path to the currently used environment.
 Result:
 /usr/bin/pwd

 ### ✅ The file command